Multiple Windows on iPad

 There are several ways people can open a new window.
 For example:

 - Drag an app's Dock icon to the side of the screen to choose one of its current windows or create a new one

 - Drag an object to the side of the screen and drop it onto the system-provided drop target

 - Touch and hold an app icon on the Home screen or the Dock, tap Show All Windows in the context menu that appears, and tap the Add (+) button

 - Touch and hold an object until it reveals a context menu that includes the option to view the object in a new window

-In general, iPad apps use two types of windows.
-A primary window contains multiple app objects and the actions associated with them; typically, people tend to keep interacting with a primary window over time.
-An auxiliary window contains a single object and the actions associated with it; people tend to interact with an auxiliary window only once before closing it.
-In Mail, for example, the primary window contains the mailboxes, whereas a single message is displayed in an auxiliary window.
+iPad apps typically use two types of windows.
+A primary window lets people navigate the app's full hierarchy and access all of the app's objects and the actions associated with them.
+An auxiliary window often supports a modal task or contains a single object and the actions associated with it; in both cases, people tend to close an auxiliary window after they’ve completed their work in it.
+In Mail, for example, the primary window contains all mailboxes and messages, whereas an auxiliary window displays a single message.

 Make sure an auxiliary window is useful on its own.
 Auxiliary windows should give people additional views into your app's content and functionality.
 Avoid using an auxiliary window merely to provide options or tools that work on content in the primary window.

 Use a Done or Close button in an auxiliary window.
 When a primary window displays a document, the window typically includes a Back button that lets people navigate to a parent view.
 In contrast, when an auxiliary window displays a document, the Back button should be replaced with a Done or Close button, because people expect to close an auxiliary window when they're finished working in it.